hashicorp/private-terraform-enterprise/README.md

 1. The second reason is that some users want to be able to "repave" their PTFE instances periodically, meaning that they will destroy the instances and recreate them (possibly with a new AMI).
 These users need to create the PTFE source bucket and then place the PTFE software and license file in it before they run the Terraform code in the second stage.

 ## Description of the User Data Script that Installs PTFE
-During the second stage, a user data script generated from one of four templates ([user-data-ubuntu-online.tpl](./examples/aws/user-data-ubuntu-online.tpl), [user-data-ubuntu-airgapped.tpl](./examples/aws/user-data-ubuntu-airgapped.tpl). [user-data-rhel-online.tpl](./examples/aws/user-data-rhel-online.tpl), or [user-data-rhel-airgapped.tpl](./examples/aws/user-data-rhel-airgapped.tpl)) is run on each instance to PTFE on it and to initialize the PostgreSQL database and S3 bucket if that has not already been done.
+During the second stage, a user data script generated from one of five templates ([user-data-ubuntu-online.tpl](./examples/aws/user-data-ubuntu-online.tpl), [user-data-ubuntu-airgapped.tpl](./examples/aws/user-data-ubuntu-airgapped.tpl). [user-data-rhel-online.tpl](./examples/aws/user-data-rhel-online.tpl), [user-data-rhel-airgapped.tpl](./examples/aws/user-data-rhel-airgapped.tpl), or [user-data-centos-online.tpl](./examples/aws/user-data-centos-online.tpl)) is run on each instance to PTFE on it and to initialize the PostgreSQL database and S3 bucket if that has not already been done.
 The online scripts also install Docker.
 Since the user data script is templated, all relevant PTFE settings, whether entered in the terraform.tfvars file or computed by Terraform, are passed into it before it is run when the instances are deployed.

 The script does the following things:
 1. It determines the private IP, public IP, and private DNS of each EC2 instance being deployed to run PTFE.
 1. It writes out the replicated.conf and ptfe-settings.json files.
 1. It installs the aws CLI.
 1. It uses the aws CLI to retrieve the PTFE license file from the PTFE source bucket.
-1. On Ubuntu, it sets SELinux to permissive mode.
+1. On Ubuntu and CentOS, it sets SELinux to permissive mode.
 (This is not required on RHEL.)
 1. It installs the psql utility, connects to the PostgreSQL database, and creates the three required schemas needed by PTFE.

 At this point, different things happen depending on whether an online or airgapped installation is being done.